openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 foundation for maintaining and expanding the default deployment.
 Our instructions for this option continue below.

-Alternatively, jump to `Deploying OpenStack as a bundle <./install-openstack-bundle.html>`__ to learn about deploying as a bundle.
+Alternatively, jump to :doc:`Deploying OpenStack as a bundle <install-openstack-bundle>` to learn about deploying as a bundle.

 Deploy the Juju controller
 --------------------------

-`Previously <./install-juju.html>`__, we tested our MAAS and Juju configuration by deploying a new Juju controller called ``maas-controller``.
+:doc:`Previously <install-juju>`, we tested our MAAS and Juju configuration by deploying a new Juju controller called ``maas-controller``.
 You can check this controller is still operational by typing ``juju status``.
 With the Juju controller running, the output will look similar to the following: